 Converting milliequivalents to milligrams should be straightforward.
 You know the equation, you can determine valence and molecular weight of compounds, so why do many pharmacy students struggle with milliequivalent calculations even when it is a direct conversion of milliequivalents to milligrams?

 In the first Ask Dr. Danquah masterclass, we addressed some of the reasons that cause milliequivalent calculations to be a significant challenge to students.
 We reviewed key milliequivalent calculations concepts every pharmacy student should know and used carefully selected examples to examine five different ways questions can be asked about milliequivalent calculations.
+You can use this milliequivalents calculator to check you answers as you solve along.

 Some of the example questions discussed involve multiple steps.
 For example a question could require using a known milliequivalent concentration (mEq/mL) and volume of a salt solution to first determine milliequivalents present and then convert the milliequivalents to milligrams.